Rick Schmidt, Ed.D.

 Teaching Experience

-Rick has been a career geoscience educator since 1993 and has taught all grades from 7-12 but is best known for the creation and ongoing development of the Advanced Geosciences program for juniors and seniors at Upper Dublin High School (PA).
-First started in 2001, the two courses he designed were the first high school geoscience courses in the Commonwealth of Pennsylvania to be accredited by a four year university and have since acted as a template for at least two other districts in PA to emulate.
+Rick retired from public education in 2025 after 32 years and is now working year-round for Elevation Science developing new educational programs for the organization.
+During his tenure, he taught all grades from 7-12 but is best known for the creation of his Advanced Geosciences program for juniors and seniors at Upper Dublin High School in Montgomery County (PA).
+First started in 2001, the two courses he designed were the first high school geoscience courses in the Commonwealth of Pennsylvania to be accredited by a four year university and have since acted as a template for other school districts in PA to emulate.

 In His Own Words